citrusframework/citrus/src/manual/ssh.md

              endpoint-adapter="sshEndpointAdapter"/>
 ```

 **endpoint-adapter** is the handler which receives the SSH request as messages (in the request format described above).
-Endpoint adapter implementations are fully described in[http-server](http-server)All adapters described there are supported in SSH server module, too.
+Endpoint adapter implementations are fully described in [http-server](http-server)All adapters described there are supported in SSH server module, too.

 The **`<citrus-ssh:server>`** supports the following attributes: